abdibrokhim/flutter_cohere/CONTRIBUTING.md

 ## License

-By contributing to flutter_cohere, you agree that your contributions will be licensed under its Apache 2.0 license.
+By contributing to `flutter_cohere`, you agree that your contributions will be licensed under its BSD license.